Removing Black Box Dye Safely: A Staged Colour Correction

 And it cannot be safely removed in one step without risk.

-At THE TRUTH IN COLOUR™:
+At THE TRUTH IN COLOUR™, we do not guess.

 Thinking About Removing Box Dye?